apoxa/kubernetes-helpers/README.md

 ## Notes

-This is based on a [gist](https://gist.github.com/killianmuldoon/8e5d435bb0b1954bb96e967d93a3b9e8) from killianmuldoon.
+This is based on a [gist](https://gist.github.com/sbueringer/1c64884ef168ad4e6c20bf34a9f6bdbf) from sbueringer.
 I made it zsh-compatible (without using `bashcompinit`) and fixed some minor bugs.